ualberta-smr/LibraryMetricsBadges/README.md

 ## Prerequisites
 * Node versions 8.11.1 or above
-* NPM should be bundled with the Node version above (at least 5.6.0)
+* NPM versions 5.6.0 or above
 * Lots of memory due to cloning of other open source libraries and Spotbugs necessities
-* Java version 8 (but some git cloning of libraries may need version 9 or 10 instead)
+* Java version 8 or above
+	* Disclaimer: Some libraries may not compile properly if not on 9 or 10
-* Maven and Gradle
+* Maven (3.5.4) and Gradle (4.10.2) or above
 * Sqlite3 that can run on command line
 * Git
 	* configured so that it can run various commands like `git clone & git pull` on command line without authentication